Integration Testing Guide⚓

 Integration Test Configuration⚓

-Located in gradle/integration-test.gradle
+Located in gradle/integration-test.gradle:

 - Defines separate source set for integration tests